Bowman and Brooke Logo

 Bowman and Brooke has defended thousands of wrongful death, catastrophic personal injury and other product liability claims brought against motor vehicle, chemical, construction, drug and medical device, heavy equipment and recreational equipment manufacturers.
 Day in and day out, we challenge well-financed plaintiff attorneys in locales unfriendly to business interests across the country.
 Through intensive preparation, creative presentation and persuasion, we become your advocates in both the courtroom and at the bargaining table.

-Bowman and Brooke is known for being a dedicated product liability defense firm, fielding a deep trial bench.
-Highly regarded for its representation of the automotive industry, with a client list that features numerous leading manufacturers.
-Broad practice also includes strength in areas such as medical devices and consumer products.
-Continuing to expand its geographic presence.
+Bowman and Brooke possesses a dedicated product liability defense firm, fielding a deep trial bench.
+The firm is widely considered a market leader in the automotive industry, with a client list that features numerous leading manufacturers.
+Its broad practice also includes strength in areas such as medical devices and consumer products alongside activity in large-scale consumer class actions.

 We tailor our advocacy to your needs.
 Our legal teams develop a personal knowledge and appreciation of your organization’s business and culture as well as your product design, testing and quality control procedures.
 We develop a deep understanding of the technical and scientific principles applicable to your products.
 We field a team of trial lawyers, paralegals, investigators and experts devoted to your case from start to finish.
 We individualize our communication with you, the in-house lawyers and engineers who provide critical perspectives, experiences and skills to the defense team.